Facts and Figures

 Purpose of Animal Use

 UBC report the numbers of animals used for breeding purposes.
 It should also be noted that UBC also combines regulatory testing and product development into one category that they call “regulatory testing.”
 NB.
-Due to an error on the UBC animal research website, the data here only go up to 2014 – this will be updated as soon as possible.
+Due to an error in the data provided on the UBC animal research website, the data here only go up to 2014 – we have contacted UBC to get the correct data, and will update this graph as soon as we hear back.